Facts and Myths about Calcium Hardness in pool water

 Calcium reduction…the natural way.

-What about calcium in fibreglass pools?
+Calcium hardness in fibreglass pools?

 Calcium hardness in MagnaPool systems

 If you spot calcium lumps or blotches in your pool, please don’t alter your calcium hardness to try and fix this issue.
-Some people advise that reducing your calcium hardness will dissolve the calcium formation on the pool surface.
+Often, some people advise that reducing your calcium hardness will dissolve the calcium on the pool surface.
 This is not true.
-For example, maintaining the calcium hardness level at either extreme will only make the calcium formation worse, not better.
+For example, maintaining the calcium level at either extreme will only make the calcium formation worse, not better.
 Therefore, the only way to treat calcium formation on a pool surface is to either use a calcium dissolving compound, or to drain and acid wash the pool.

 Suggested calcium levels for MagnaPool